 - Promoting methodological knowledge in dietary assessment through developing web-based projects

-- Working with colleagues in CEDAR to contribute to an understanding of the drivers, barriers and facilitators of healthy dietary choices
+- To contribute to an understanding of the drivers, barriers and facilitators of healthy dietary choices

 - Understanding between-population differences in cardio-metabolic health, including variation by ethnicity

 - Global nutrition and health

 Nita Forouhi leads the Nutritional Epidemiology programme, and she is Professor of Population Health and Nutrition.
 She is also the Deputy Lead for the Diet, Nutrition & Lifestyle Theme of the NIHR Cambridge Biomedical Research Centre.
 She is an NIHR Senior Investigator.
 She is a Principal Investigator on the EU-FP6 funded EPIC-InterAct Study, the Fenland Study, the SABRE Study, and the EU-FP7 funded InterConnect Project and EPIC-CVD Study.
 She is also an Honorary Consultant Public Health Physician with Public Health England.

 Nita is the organiser of the WHO/IDF Cambridge Seminar for increasing understanding of the epidemiological and public health aspects of diabetes, she leads the Unit’s postdoctoral forum, is module lead on the University of Cambridge MPhil in Epidemiology and MPhil in Public Health, and is an educational supervisor for the Eastern Deanery Public Health training programme.